 9th Circle of Hell, The: A terrible, horrible, no good, very bad place.
 I wish it didn’t appear so close to top billing on this page, or in my life.
 They say you can’t go home again.
 Oh, how I wish that was true.
 I’m the caregiver for my Sibling with severe medical and developmental disabilities who needs intensive residential care.
 Unfortunately, we were born in a Republican Hellscape that doesn’t know the meaning of “care”, and things like years-long waiting lists (longer in one state than the entire length of my grad school!) and federal budget cuts mean that though I don’t live in the 9th Circle of Hell anymore, Sibling still does.
 And, I’ve spent my entire adult life fighting institutional abuse, discrimination, and regulatory officials so unwilling to tackle them that they count as abusers themselves.
 That’s just my adulthood.
 My childhood in that place was also full of personal experiences of various types of abuse, bullying, and social isolation.
 I seriously hate that place, in case the pseudonym I gave it didn’t clue you in.
 I’d love to call it out by name, but given what I still face there, it doesn’t seem smart.
 You are welcome to try to guess where it is because – whether you get it right or wrong – just doing the research to triangulate hints will walk you through at least 10 other states just as bad as potential candidates.
 The worst part of my story isn’t that the 9th Circle of Hell is somehow unique in its mistreatment of the vulnerable, it’s that it isn’t unique at all.
 If trying to figure out where it is in specific helps to wake up my readers to what is wrong with so much of America in general and causes people to start advocating for change, then that is the most productive thing that could ever come out of sharing my story.

 ADHD: Not a personality trait that instills mystical empathic powers or hippie traits.
 A type of neurodivergence that comes along with a ridiculous number of frustrating and life-altering traits, including intense emotions, but also a few rare positives like an ability to think so far outside the box that I don’t actually know where the box is.
 With the proper medications – and especially at the design phase of the research versus the tedious running of the simulations, writing of the publications and responding to reviewer edits – non-linear thinking helps me come up with really good hypotheses that have sometimes saved my job when my other diagnoses almost sabotaged it.
 If I could be paid to only ever generate ideas and have someone else do all follow-through, it might even warrant the claim some try to make for self-affirmation that ADHD is a superpower.
-Until someone does, I guess I’ll be grateful for stimulants and try not to beat myself up because the limitations it imposes on me are clearly a diagnosis, not a power.
+Until someone does, I guess I’ll be grateful for stimulants.

 Bedbug Motel: The penultimate residential facility in which Sibling lived.
 It was, sadly, like the others, in the 9th Circle of Hell.
-It used to have bedbugs, but it was (at first) also the only place that accepted my sibling after we spent the summer of 2018 substantiating abuse that happened in a prior residential facility.
+It used to have bedbugs, but it was at one point also the only place that accepted my sibling after we spent the summer of 2018 substantiating abuse that happened in a prior residential facility.
 I wish I could say that was my first experience with institutional abuse, but, as I mentioned, I grew up in the 9th Circle of Hell.
 I’ve been dealing with it all my life in one form or another.
 It doesn’t have bedbugs anymore, because the first owners packed up and left its residents in the dark, literally, with no place to go.
-Now there is an emergency management company that sprayed and eventually turned the lights back on.
+An emergency management company sprayed and eventually turned the lights back on.
 Unfortunately, they also decided that dealing with someone with a trauma history was too much, so they evicted my sibling alongside the bedbugs.
-We had a month to find a new place, but goodbye and good riddance.
-Well, unless I end up testifying about my experiences there as part of the investigation that appears to have continued after we left.
-Yup, you guessed it, the story didn’t end after we left for the One-Horse Townhouse.
-We kept receiving notifications of substantiated abuse that had happened there since the dates and county could only match it through the end of 2018.
-The last official notification of substantiated abuse was dated 12/30/2018.
-What a way to end the year?
+We had to find a new place, but goodbye and good riddance.
+The story didn’t end after we left for the One-Horse Townhouse.
+We kept receiving notifications of substantiated abuse that had happened there through the end of 2018.
 Unfortunately, the 9th Circle of Hell is completely untransparent.
 A guardian can receive notice an investigation was completed, her sibling was found to have been abused (further), and yet she still isn’t allowed to know how or by whom.
 In the 9th Circle of Hell, unless you personally filed the initial report, you don’t get to know the details of the abuse someone close to you suffered at the hands of another.
-But, we’ve developed sources over time.
-It seems like the investigations continue even though we’re no longer there.
-It’s not directly our fight anymore, but we have volunteered to share whatever we can with whoever will listen to help whomever it is that took it up.

 Behavioral Economics: The answer to life, the universe, and everything isn’t (only) 42.
 It’s behavioral economics.
 At least, it is since I care a lot about politics, mental and physical health and why the world is the way it is, but I majored in a STEM field instead of in psychology or philosophy.
 Behavioral economics means that if any asshole ever tries to call me irrational or crazy, I will stick my tongue out at them and go “I know you are, so what if I am, too” and mean it.
 Behavioral economics teaches that all people – not just those with mental illness – are fundamentally irrational and make suboptimal choices because of cognitive distortions and inappropriately short time horizons.
 Being irrational is being human.
 I’d make a lousy Wall Street quant, though I know the math for it, because I can’t believe the myth of homo economicus and because torturing data until it confesses actually triggers me.
 I hold out a delusional hope that someday social justice advocates will use behavioral economics principles to reform U.S. social services to be economically sustainable, effective and fundamentally compassionate.